adamsitnik/performance/docs/regressions.md

 If you can't reproduce the problem locally, you need to double-check that you are using the exact same architecture and OS.

 If you've ensured that you are using the right config and you still can't repo the problem, you should diff the disassembly.
 If there is no difference, you can close the issue.
-Please don't forget to include the exported disassembly
+Please don't forget to include the exported disassembly.

 # Disassembly

 Using the disassembly can be very useful for nano-benchmarks (time reported by BenchmarkDotNet is less than one microsecond).
-But before we take a look at some `ASM`, let's find out how to get disassembly first.
+But before we take a look at some assembly code, let's find out how to get the disassembly first.

 ## DisassemblyDiagnoser